 This is especially true of airborne particulate matter which now makes culturable sampling more important.
 Culturable sampling is invaluable for health impact assessments and allows specialists to develop insights into the mortality and morbidity burdens from current levels of air pollution, as well as what health improvements could be expected under different air pollution reduction scenarios.

 Culturable sampling methods require that the spores in the air are alive, survive the sampling process, germinate on the sampling media, and compete well with other species present on the growth media.
-The non-selective growth media may favor growth of some fast growing micro-organisms.
+The non-selective growth media may favor the growth of some fast-growing micro-organisms.
 It also provides counts indicative of how many spores are viable and present in the air.

 Culturable sampling does not indicate the presence of non-viable spores, which may also be capable of producing allergies or irritation.